-Beyond Conroe, Interstate 45 transitions to a rural freeway through Sam Houston National Forest.
-Exiting the forest, the freeway turns more west from Huntsville to Madisonville while remaining rural to Coriscana.
-Increasingly busy, IH 45 proceeds from there to Ennis, Ferris, Wilmer and Downtown Dallas.
+Beyond Conroe, IH 45 transitions to a rural freeway through Sam Houston National Forest.
+Exiting the forest, the freeway shifts westward from Huntsville to Madisonville while remaining rural to Coriscana.
+U.S. 287 combines with the freeway between Corsicana to Ennis, where it branches northwest to Waxahachie, Mansfield and Fort Worth.
+With increasing industrial development, IH 45 proceeds from U.S. 287 to Ennis, Ferris, Wilmer and south Dallas.

 North End – Dallas, Texas

 Two lanes lower from the elevated roadway for IH 30 east to Mesquite and west to Arlington and Fort Worth.
 08/06/19

 North End Throwback